The world high-end furniture market

 At the same time, product innovations and design concepts proposed by high-end furniture manufacturers are pursued by other producers, so the moves of high-end players often impact on the overall industry.

-This year CSIL has investigated on this segment, depicting its main features and key trends at a global level.
+This year CSIL has investigated on this segment in the report The world high-end furniture market (June 2022), depicting its main features and key trends at a global level.

 According to CSIL estimates, the world’s high-end furniture market accounts for approximately 10% of the global furniture market, in terms of value.
 This estimate refers to a wide perimeter, that includes the large variety of players who participate in this sector: Industrial companies focused on high-end, companies focused on middle/middle-high range but including a premium range in their portfolio, craftsmen, companies focused on Design furniture, as well as those focused on the classic.